 All intercollegiate athletics programs come with inherent risk that may result in a range of injuries or even death, despite the safety precautions in place.
 To create the safest possible environment, participants in an athletic program—administrators, coaches, healthcare providers, and student-athletes—must have a shared philosophy that the health, safety, and welfare of the student-athletes takes precedence over every other consideration.
 With this mindset, approaches for prevention of injury and mitigation of risk should be prioritized in the design and implementation of all programming and activities.

 The incidence of indirect deaths (i.e., non-traumatic deaths) in intercollegiate football, creates an opportunity to review current best practices for the prevention of sudden death in any intercollegiate athletics program.
-In football, the most common causes of indirect deaths are systemic failures such as heatstroke, sudden cardiac arrest, or sickle cell trait.
+According to the article “Exertional Heat Stroke and American Football: What the Team Physician Needs to Know,” in football, the most common causes of indirect deaths are systemic failures such as heatstroke, sudden cardiac arrest, or sickle cell trait.

 Common elements that can contribute to indirect deaths include the following: